 - Avoid large and sudden tempo changes.

-- Use a cable instead of a wireless connection.
+- We strongly recommend using a wired instead of a wireless connection.

 Matching the Downbeat

 As TRAKTOR will not always sync automatically to the downbeat or first bar (beat 1 of 4), you may have to do this manually.
-Keep an eye on the bar phase meter blue bar below the LINK button: Its progress shows the current bar phase of the Link timeline.
-Release the downbeat of your track when the bar has reached its zero point (bar is 'empty').
+Keep an eye on the bar phase meter blue bar below the LINK button.
+Its progress shows the current bar phase of the Link timeline.
+Release the downbeat of your track when the bar has reached its zero-point (the bar is 'empty').

 Resetting the Phase

-Occasionally due to tempo offsets or when you resume playback after having stopped, your sync to Ableton Link may be out of phase in relation to all other peers in the network.
-For quickly resetting the phase, you may engage TRAKTOR's Reset Downbeat function which is available as mapping command from TRAKTOR's Controller Manager under Add In.. > Master Clock > Ableton Link > Reset Downbeat.
+Occasionally, due to tempo offsets or when you resume playback after having stopped, your sync to Ableton Link may be out of phase in relation to all other peers in the network.
+In order to quickly reset the phase, you may engage TRAKTOR's Reset Downbeat function which is available as a mapping command from TRAKTOR's Controller Manager under Add In... > Master Clock > Ableton Link > Reset Downbeat.
 This command is also mapped to the key combination 'Ctrl + Alt + Space' on your computer keyboard.

-Note: Resetting the downbeat may cause a skip backwards in the Ableton Link timeline by a beat or two.
+Note: Resetting the downbeat may cause a skip backward in the Ableton Link timeline by a beat or two.